 EBOLA HISTORY AND RISK TO THE U.S.

 There have been many Ebola outbreaks since the first known outbreak in 1976, all in sub-Saharan (west, east and central) Africa.
-By far the deadliest outbreak occurred in 2014-2016 when more than 11,000 people died (most in west African Guinea, Liberia and Sierra Leone).8 The current outbreak, which began Aug.
-1, 2018 in the DRC, is the second largest outbreak to date, and more than 1,800 people died in the first year.9
+By far the deadliest outbreak occurred in 2014-2016 when more than 11,000 people died (most in west African Guinea, Liberia and Sierra Leone).7 More than 2,000 people died during the second largest outbreak to date, from 2018 to 2020, in the Democratic Republic of Congo.2

 Is Ebola a threat to the United States?